- Religion and Philosophy»

 Job said that he would continue to do his part not minding what he faced.
-Therefore, like I said in my Book “It is time we truly know why Jesus wept at the grave of Lazarus” by N. k.
+Therefore, as I said in my Book “It is Time we Truly Know why Jesus wept at the grave of Lazarus” by N. k.
 David, all Job was concerned about was that the situation would not make him change his ways.

-Therefore, I say to those who lost their love ones in various natural incidents and alleged terrorist attacks, please let us know that everything might have happened for a reason.
-Yet, we should pray that we enter not into a temptation we cannot bear.
+Therefore, I say to those who lost their loved ones in various natural incidents and alleged terrorist attacks; please let us know that everything might have happened for a reason.
+We should pray that we enter not into a temptation we cannot bear.

 I take this excerpt from the book, “It is time we truly know why Jesus wept at the grave of Lazarus” by N. K. DAVID

-“We know that it is written in the Gospel of Saint John 11:35 “Jesus wept”.
+“We know that John wrote in the Gospel of Saint John 11:35 “Jesus wept”.
 We also know that Jesus Christ of Nazareth is not the weeping prophet.
-Yet many people have placed little or no emphasis on the verse “Jesus wept”.
+Many people have placed little or no emphasis on the verse “Jesus wept”.
 Many people have failed to ask, why must the shortest verse of, one of the most sacred books, The Holy Bible be “Jesus wept”?

-We have not asked, what was so different or special about Lazarus that Jesus wept?
-Let us remember that in the Gospel of Saint Luke 7: 11-14.Jesus did not weep in the city of Nain, where he resurrected the only son of the widow.
+We have not asked, what was so different or unique about Lazarus that Jesus wept?
+Let us remember that in the Gospel of Saint Luke 7: 11-14.Jesus did not shed tears in the city of Nain, where he resurrected the only son of the widow.
 Jesus Christ of Nazareth even told the widow “weep not”.
 Then why must Jesus weep in the case of Lazarus? …Wake up from your sleep and slump, oh ye men of the earth.